 EpiPen Auto-Injectors contain the active ingredient Epinephrine, which is a hormone produced naturally by the body.
 Epinephrine prepares the body when extra energy or exertion is needed, making the body more able to deal with life-threatening situations; it is usually released by the adrenal gland in times of stress.

 This medication is taken as needed.
-This dose of Epinephrine will help provide immediate relief from allergic reactions, but you should also seek medical help right away.
+The Epinephrine dosage will help provide immediate relief from allergic reactions, but you should also seek medical help right away.
 Read all of the information that comes with EpiPen to learn how the injector works.

 Take time to teach others how to use the injector in cases where you cannot inject the medication yourself.
 This should be injected directly into you thigh only.
 Use precaution to dispose the injector safely.
 If you have serious allergies keep an EpiPen with you at all times.
 The medication is clear and should not be used if there is any discoloration.

 This medication may contain medical and non medical ingredients that could cause an allergic reaction.
-Consult with your doctor about any known allergies before taking EpiPen.
+Consult with your doctor about any known allergies before taking the EpiPen Adult dosage.
 Speak with your doctor about any known medical conditions relating to heart disease, high blood pressure, thyroid problems, and diabetes.
 Tell your doctor about any current medications or supplementation to avoid interactions with EpiPen.